 You should see output similar to the following:

 --- Miniterm on /dev/cu.usbserial-39522517AB 115200,8,N,1 --- --- Quit: Ctrl+C | Menu: Ctrl+T | Help: Ctrl+T followed by Ctrl+H --- 0 New | MAC: 67dc0c979510, ID: apple:0c0e:26 0 New | MAC: 14dc290e58f2, ID: apple:0a01:5 1 Close | MAC: 4277f2521053, ID: apple:1007:11-12

 Close message will show which devices are under half a meter away.
 Once you move the device > 1m you will see a

-Alternatively, you can monitor the MQTT topics using e.g. MQTT Explorer.
+Alternatively, you can monitor the MQTT topics using e.g. MQTT Explorer or the monitoring built into the Home Assistant MQTT integration (Configure -> Listen to topic -> espresense/# -> Start listening will give you all taffic from all nodes).
 Connect to the Home Assistant MQTT broker (same configuration as used for the ESPresence sensor setup).
 This groups + shows the

 ESPresense supports MQTT auto discovery, which is enabled by default in Home Assistant.
 This means a device + entities for each ESP32 sensor will automatically be created.